|

 in St. Louis, MO.
 The mailing list of US collectors presently includes

-mentioned before, we guess that there probably are about 300 three-monkey
+approx. 40 persons.
+As mentioned before, we guess that there probably are about 300

-collectors worldwide known or active on the internet: one hundred in the USA,
+three-monkey collectors worldwide known or active on the internet: one

-about one hundred in Holland & Belgium and another hundred in the rest of
+hundred in the USA, about one hundred in Holland & Belgium and another

-the world.
-These figures are an assumption, also based on researching the
+hundred in the rest of the world.
+These figures are an assumption, also based

-internet and eBay for many years.
-The validity of this figure stands or falls
+on researching the internet and eBay for many years.
+The validity of this

-with the definition “active collector” of course.
-Also
+figure stands or falls with the definition “active collector” of

-in the Netherlands? |
+so popular in the Netherlands? |

 |||||||||||||||||||||